Kasteelspoort is a hiking route up Table Mountain, of late popularized by a dramatic and photogenic viewpoint known as the Diving Board.

 Kasteelspoort means Castle’s Portal in Afrikaans (originally Dutch).
 The route leads up the Twelve Apostles, a chain of seaboard peaks extending behind the famous tabular summit of Table Mountain.
 Once known as the Kasteelberge (Castle Mountains) and also Geuvelberge (Gable Mountains) due to their castellated and crenulated appearance from below, the Twelve Apostles range is considered part of Table Mountain.
 The route’s name comes from the fact that it leads up the easiest ravine on the Apostles (the portal to the ‘castle’), combined with the route’s location next to a peak / buttress formerly known as Kasteel’s Berg (now known as Postern Buttress).

-Strictly speaking, Kasteelspoort terminates on the summit of the Apostles, a long way from the famous flat-topped summit of Table Mountain, where the upper cable station is located.
+Strictly speaking, the Kasteelspoort hike terminates on the summit of the Apostles, a long way from the famous flat-topped summit of Table Mountain, location of upper cable station.
 Most non-local hikers want to reach the summit of Table Mountain and prefer a cable car descent (as opposed to hiking down).
 Given these preferences, we extend the route to the summit of Table Mountain.
-Further reference to the route in this article includes the extension unless specified otherwise.
+Further reference to the route in this article includes the extension unless stated otherwise.

 How does Kasteelspoort compare to other popular Table Mountain hiking routes?
 Here are the key distinguishing features: